 Motorsport Activities are inherently dangerous recreational activities and there is significant risk of injury, disability or death.
-If you do not wish to be exposed to such risks, then you should not attend at or participate in Motorsport Activities.

-WARNING: If you participate in these activities your rights to sue the supplier under the Competition and Consumer Act 2010 (Cth) if you are killed or injured because the activities were not supplied with due care and skill or were not reasonably fit for their purpose, are excluded, restricted or modified in the way set out in or on this sign.
+If you do not wish to be exposed to such risks, then you should not attend at or participate in and Consumer Act 2010 (Cth) if you are killed or injured because the activities were not supplied with due care and skill or were not reasonably fit for their purpose, are excluded, restricted or modified in the way set out in or on this sign.